 LEWIS & DICKSTEIN, P.L.L.C. has handled thousands of cases involving marijuana.
 Our attorneys have represented people charged with marijuana offenses at the Federal and State level and both misdemeanors and felonies.
-LEWIS & DICKSTEIN, P.L.L.C. also has substantial experience in handling matters related to Michigan’s Medical Marijuana law, and alleged violations of it, and handing cases where there is an allegation of driving under the influence of marijuana.
+LEWIS & DICKSTEIN, P.L.L.C. also has substantial experience in handling matters related to Michigan’s Medical Marijuana law, and alleged violations of it, and handling cases where there is an allegation of driving under the influence of marijuana.

-The attorneys at LEWIS & DICKSTEIN, P.L.L.C. are well respected specialists in defending people charged with criminal offenses.
+The attorneys at LEWIS & DICKSTEIN, P.L.L.C. are well-respected specialists in defending people charged with criminal offenses.
 Please call LEWIS & DICKSTEIN, P.L.L.C. at (248) 263-6800 with any questions you may have or complete a Request for Information Form and one of our attorneys will promptly contact you.